Mitchell (film)

-Mitchell is a 1975 American action film directed by Andrew V. McLaglen, written by Ian Kennedy Martin, and starring Joe Don Baker as an abrasive police detective.
+Mitchell is a 1975 American crime action film directed by Andrew V. McLaglen, from a screenplay by Ian Kennedy Martin.
+Joe Don Baker stars as the titular character, an abrasive police detective.
+Very much an anti-hero, Mitchell often ignores the orders of his superiors and demonstrates disdain for by-the-book development work as well as normal social graces.
+The film also stars Martin Balsam, John Saxon, Linda Evans and Merlin Olsen.

 The film was released in the United States on September 10, 1975 by Allied Artists Pictures Corporation.

-Very much an anti-hero, Mitchell often ignores the orders of his superiors and demonstrates disdain for by-the-book development work as well as normal social graces.
-The film co-stars John Saxon and Martin Balsam as the banking criminals Mitchell pursues and Linda Evans and Merlin Olsen in supporting roles as a prostitute and a henchman, respectively.

-The film had a resurgence after being featured in a season 5 episode of the comedy series Mystery Science Theater 3000 in 1993.
+It had a negative critical reception and was a commercial disappointment.
+Years later, Mitchell had a resurgence after being featured in a season 5 episode of the comedy series Mystery Science Theater 3000 in 1993.

 Plot

-A trade union lawyer named Walter Deaney kills a burglar in his house.
-Only an unorthodox plainclothes detective named Mitchell believes that Deaney is guilty of something more than self-defense, but Chief of Police Albert Pallin tells him that Deaney is wanted for "every federal law violation in the book" and is therefore "FBI property."
+In Los Angeles, trade union lawyer named Walter Deaney kills a burglar in his house.
+Only an unorthodox plainclothes detective named Mitchell believes that Deaney is guilty of something more than self-defense, but police chief Albert Pallin tells him that Deaney is wanted for "every federal law violation in the book" and is therefore "FBI property."

 To keep Mitchell away from Deaney, the Chief orders him to stake out the home of James Arthur Cummins, a wealthy man with ties to the mob whose "big scene" is the import and export of stolen merchandise.
 Mitchell initially is unconcerned with Cummins and focuses primarily on Deaney.
 But he gets drawn in after Cummins discovers that Salvatore Mistretta, cousin of his mafioso benefactor Tony Gallano, is bringing in a shipment of stolen heroin from Mexico without Cummins' approval.

 Meanwhile, a high-priced escort named Greta shows up at Mitchell's apartment.
 Mitchell allows her to come in, and after spending two nights with her and arresting her for possession of marijuana, he discovers that Deaney is paying her $1,000 per night to entertain Mitchell.
 After unsuccessfully trying to bribe Mitchell with Greta's services and an offer of an illicit real estate deal, Deaney decides to work with Cummins to eliminate the annoying cop.
 Deaney and a henchman drive dune buggies and try to run down Mitchell in a secluded area but each are taken down by Mitchell, who kills one with a rock while Deaney is killed when the dune buggy goes out of control with Mitchell in pursuit.